erikbern/ann-benchmarks/README.md

 Results
 =======

 Interactive plots can be found at <http://ann-benchmarks.com>.
-The following results are all as of 2020-07-12, running all benchmarks on a c5.4xlarge machine on AWS with `--parallelism` set to 3:
+These are all as of December 2021, running all benchmarks on a r5.4xlarge machine on AWS with `--parallelism 7`:

 glove-100-angular
 -----------------